kprecise/react-redux-hot-sauce-example/README.md

-# React Webpack Starter & Redux
+# React Hot Sauce App With Redux and WebPack
-> This is a boilerplate for React 16 & Webpack 4 with Redux
+This is a simple React app that I wrote that uses a Webpack environment to run.
+A user selects a hot sauce from a JSON data source which logs an action 'SAUCE_SELECTED' and updates the state through the Redux reducer.
+The info (name, maker and heat level) of the selected item is displayed below the dropdown list.
+A second action 'CLEAR_SAUCES' is executed and logged in the Redux store when the 'Clear All' button is pressed which clears all items from the store.

 ## Quick Start